THE JOE MERCER STORY

 By Vince Cooper

-FOR many fans, the mark of a true football great is that they have reached the top both on and off the pitch.
-To have made it to the pinnacle both as a player and a manager is evidence of skill, of the ability to have learned from your playing days about tactics and motivation, and the ability to communicate, motivate and pass those lessons on to the players now in your charge.
+FOR many, the mark of a true football great is one who reached the top both on and off the pitch.
+To have made it to the pinnacle both as a player and a manager is evidence of skill, of the ability to have learned from your playing days about tactics and motivation, and of the ability to communicate, educate and pass those lessons on to the players now in your charge.

 These greats are few and far between so there really must have been something special about Cambridge Road School in Ellesmere Port which produced not one but two of these footballing icons at the same time.

-Joe Mercer and Stan Cullis both made their way to the very top as players, representing their country at the highest level.
-Then after hanging up their boots, both turned their hand to management and repeated those achievements produced on the pitch.
+Joe Mercer and Stan Cullis both made their way to the very top as players, representing England at the highest level although they had careers on the pitch that might have been even greater but for World War Two.
+Then after hanging up their boots, both turned their hand to management and replicated the achievements produced on the pitch.

 Mercer and Cullis both also displayed a great level of pride and loyalty although sadly this was not always returned by the clubs they served so well.